Window : Print

 Performs related duties as required.

-Proper procedures in lifting or moving heavy objects;
+roper procedures in lifting or moving heavy objects.

 General public relations techniques.